 Privacy questions?
 Email us at support@dnounce.com.

-Every submitted record goes through our language-based classification system.
-It analyzes the text and labels it as Evidence-Based, Opinion-Based, or Unable to Verify.
-This is automated — not a human judgment call.
-The label reflects the nature of the language used, not whether the claim is true or false.
+Every submitted record goes through our automated language-based classification system.
+It analyzes the text and labels it as Anonymity Granted, Anonymity Not Granted, or Anonymity Granted.
+This is a structural pattern analysis — not a human judgment call, not an editorial decision, and not a determination of whether the claim is true or false.
+The label reflects the nature of the language used in the submission.
+DNounce does not take a position on any record through its classification system.

-Records that are disputed go through a structured process: a 72-hour debate between the contributor and subject, followed by a community vote.
+Records that are disputed go through a structured process: a debate period between the contributor and subject, followed by a community vote.
 Admins can intervene when records violate guidelines.
 All admin actions are logged internally.
+No record is removed or altered based on commercial interests or pressure from any party.

-If we receive a valid legal request for user data, we'll comply with it.
-We'll notify affected users when legally permitted to do so.
-We don't hand over data voluntarily without a proper legal process.
+If we receive a valid legal request for user data, we will comply with it to the extent required by law.
+We will notify affected users when legally permitted to do so.
+We do not hand over data voluntarily without proper legal process.
+For anonymous Anonymity Granted submissions, there is no identity data to produce — the architecture ensures this is not a policy choice but a technical fact.

 DNounce is protected under Section 230 of the Communications Decency Act (47 U.S.C. § 230).
-This means we're not legally responsible for content that users submit.
-We're a platform, not the publisher of that content.
-Users who submit false or harmful records bear the legal responsibility for what they write.
+DNounce is a neutral platform — not a publisher, not an editor, and not an endorser of user-submitted content.
+We did not write the records.
+We do not verify the records.
+We do not determine the outcome of records — the community does.
+Users who submit false or harmful records bear full legal responsibility for what they write.
+DNounce cannot be held liable for the content of user submissions.

 Truthful statements are generally protected from defamation claims.
 Honest opinions based on real experiences are typically protected as fair comment.
-That said, if you knowingly submit false information about someone, you can be held liable.
-DNounce is not your legal shield — write truthfully.
+If you choose to submit anonymously under our Anonymity Granted anonymous architecture, your identity is structurally protected at the data level.
+That said, DNounce is not your legal shield — if you submit false information, you bear that liability.
+Write truthfully.

 You have the right to be notified when a record is submitted about you.
-You have the right to respond, dispute, and request deletion through our process.
-If a record is provably false and causes harm, you have the right to pursue legal action against the person who submitted it — not against DNounce.
+You have the right to respond, dispute, and request deletion through our structured process.
+If a record is provably false and causes harm, your legal remedy is against the person who submitted it — not against DNounce.
+DNounce is immune from defamation liability for user-submitted content under Section 230.
+If you believe a record is false, use our dispute process.
+The community will decide.

 Defamation is a false statement of fact presented as true that damages someone's reputation.
 Opinions are generally not defamatory.
-Evidence-based records with factual support are generally protected.
-If you believe a record about you is defamatory, consult a lawyer — we can't give you legal advice, but we can provide information about a record through a proper legal process.
+Records with Anonymity Granted status and factual support are generally protected.
+DNounce's AI classification of a record as "Anonymity Granted" is not a legal determination and does not constitute DNounce endorsing the record's truth.
+If you believe a record about you is defamatory, consult a lawyer — we cannot give legal advice, but we can provide information about a record through proper legal process.

 Nothing on this page is legal advice.
 We're a platform, not a law firm.
 If you have a specific legal situation involving a record on DNounce, please consult a licensed attorney in your jurisdiction.